StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 for
 Science](https://www.enseignementsup-recherche.gouv.fr/en/understanding-french-ocean-stephen-griffies-101051).
-The position provides funds for one (possibly two) postdoctoral researchers working with me within the LOCEAN team in Paris.
+The position provides funds for one (possibly two) postdoctoral researchers working with me within the NEMO team at the LOCEAN lab in Paris.
 Funding supports curiosity-driven research addressing questions at the heart of ocean fluid mechanics and thermodynamics, with an emphasis on how the ocean works within the Earth's warming climate system.

 The position is within a vibrant group of theoretical, numerical, and